nadirahaddach/nadirahaddach.github.io/final.md

 **Showing Success/Achievement**

 On my original Slayers project, I implimented CRUD and began to work on Authentication.
 However, since we switched projects I had to change gears to help with the calendar update.
+I also implimented my page into the new website, changing the colors and format of the page to better fit their theme.
+Over the corse of the trimester I learned a lot more about databases and how to impliment them through trial in error.
+Additionally, I also made upgrades to my find your counsolor code in making it harder to glitch out and not starting the page with a couslor already up.
+Finally, I also commented out my code so students could learn from it better.

 **Self Grade Assessment (Total: Individual and Team)**